Boost your brain (and gut and nervous system) power with B

 chiropractic patients may choose to address

-the dietary intake of more vitamin B12-rich foods.
+the dietary consumption of more vitamin B12-rich foods.

 Paramus Medical & Sports Rehabilitation Center is definitely ready to chat about